Gedrite

 Divalent manganese (Mn) may substitute for some of the magnesium.
 Trivalent or ferric iron, or titanium4+ may replace some of the aluminum (Al).
 Fluorine and chlorine are common substitutes for the hydroxyl (OH) in amphoboles.
 Other chemical impurities may include calcium, sodium, and potassium.

 Gedrite also forms a series with another ferromagnesian amphibole, anthophyllite.

 Gedrite occurs in contact and medium to high grade metamorphic rocks in association with garnet, cordierite, anthophyllite, cummingtonite, sapphirine, sillimanite, kyanite, quartz, staurolite and biotite.

-Gedrite was first described for an occurrence in Gèdre, Hautes-Pyrenees, France in 1836.
+Gedrite was first described for an occurrence in Gèdre, Hautes-Pyrénées, France in 1836.